Multi-Class Abnormality Classification Task in Video Capsule Endoscopy: Conclusion

 \section{Conclusion}

-In conclusion, our study on RGB medical picture classification shows how advanced transformer-based architectures, especially the DaViT model, may achieve excellent accuracy and robustness.
-By methodically examining a number of models, such as a custom CNN, ResNet50, Vision Transformer (ViT), mViT, and DaViT, we found that although more straightforward architectures like CNNs and ResNet offered fundamental insights, they were unable to handle intricate visual patterns in medical data.
-But with a accuracy of \textbf{0.9466} and notable gains in recall, precision, F1-score, and AUC metrics, DaViT turned out to be our best model.
-These findings demonstrate DaViT's ability to efficiently capture both local and global information, which makes it an appealing option for medical picture classification tasks.
+In conclusion, our study on multi-class anomaly classification in video capsule endoscopy (VCE) demonstrates the potential of advanced transformer-based architectures, especially the DaViT model, to achieve excellent accuracy and robustness.
+By methodically examining a number of models, such as a custom CNN, ResNet50, Vision Transformer (ViT), MViT, and DaViT, we found that while simpler architectures like CNNs and ResNet provided foundational insights, they fell short in handling intricate visual patterns in medical data.

+DaViT emerged as the best-performing model with an accuracy of \textbf{0.9466} on validation data, alongside notable gains in recall, precision, F1-score, and AUC metrics.
+On the test set for the Capsule Vision 2024 challenge, DaViT achieved a mean AUC of \textbf{0.7314}, a balanced accuracy of \textbf{0.3235}, and an average precision of \textbf{0.2534}.
+These findings underscore the model's ability to generalize but also highlight the challenges posed by real-world datasets, such as class imbalances and diverse visual patterns.

+Our team's efforts culminated in securing the \textbf{7th rank} in the Capsule Vision 2024 challenge, showcasing the effectiveness of DaViT in addressing multi-class anomaly classification in Video Capsule Endoscopy (VCE).
+DaViT's ability to efficiently capture both local and global information makes it a compelling choice for medical image classification tasks.

+These findings underline the transformational potential of advanced transformer models in medical diagnostics.
+Future research should focus on refining these architectures, incorporating more diverse datasets, and addressing the challenges identified in test performance to further enhance diagnostic accuracy and robustness in real-world applications.